 These are just a few problems that can develop, and pitchers and catchers certainly aren’t immune to them—just less likely to experience them as part of the job.
 One problem that does tend to be more specific to those two positions that you might not expect is an ingrown toenail.
 This is due to the extra force that tends to be sustained on their toes.

-How to Reduce Your Risks
+How to Reduce Your Risk of Baseball Injuries

 The way you prepare for a baseball season—or any other sport—has a huge influence on your sports injury risks in addition to your ultimate performance.
 Your body doesn’t know the difference between training and a big game.
 Taking the time and effort to safeguard yourself every time is the key to avoiding damage.